Jamie-H-B/2DT-project/README.md

 12/9/22 - Ahmad uploaded the item pick-up animations and object.
 12/9/22 - Ahmad uploaded the soundtrack and some other sound effects.
 13/9/22 - Ahmad uploaded additional animations for item pick up.
 13/9/22 - Ahmad uploaded the pick up animation.
+13/9/22 - Ahmad uploaded an animated saw blade.